-- 4.6.1 Discretion about being made qualifying, allocated social rented housing or awarded additional preference will be exercised only by the local authority's Senior Officer, limited only to individual cases, within the City Region area, where there are exceptional circumstances as defined below: - 1.
-Providing protection to people who need to move away from another local authority area, to escape violence, harm, or intimidation. - 2.
-In circumstances where an applicant needs to move due to a serious offence (equal to MAPPA level 2 or 3), as defined by the Serious Crime Act 2007, Part 1, Schedule 1, there will be joint working with the Police, Probation Services, Adult Care Services, health professionals, registered providers and other bodies, to manage any risk to the community. - 3.
-In circumstances where a member of the Armed Forces community has been disadvantaged in respect of their ability to access suitable housing through their own or their family member's service in the Regular Armed Forces or Reserve Forces. - 4.6.2 When assessing whether discretion should be applied, the local authority will consider: - What the exceptional circumstances are.
+- 4.6.1 Discretion about being made qualifying, being made a direct offer of social rented housing, or being awarded additional preference will be exercised only by the Local Authority's Senior Officer.
+When assessing whether discretion should be applied, the local authority will consider: - What the exceptional circumstances are.
 They should be unusual or remarkable circumstances which indicate that the applicant's housing needs are more urgent than other applicants. - 2.
 What will be the consequences if no discretion is exercised?
-This will include considering how serious the potential consequences are and how likely each potential consequence is. - 4.6.3 When deciding, the local authority will have regard to: - 1.
+This will include considering how serious the potential consequences are and how likely each potential consequence is. - 4.6.2 The use of discretion will be, limited only to individual cases, within the City Region area, where there are exceptional circumstances including, but not limited to those detailed below: - a.
+Providing protection to people who need to move away from another local authority area, to escape violence, harm, or intimidation. - b.
+In circumstances where an applicant needs to move due to a serious offence (equal to MAPPA level 2 or 3), as defined by the Serious Crime Act 2007, Part 1, Schedule 1, there will be joint working with the Police, Probation Services, Adult Care Services, health professionals, registered providers and other bodies, to manage any risk to the community. - c.
+In circumstances where a member of the Armed Forces community has been disadvantaged in respect of their ability to access suitable housing through their own or their family member's service in the Regular Armed Forces or Reserve Forces. - d.
+In circumstances where a direct let is considered necessary to resolve an exceptional and urgent welfare need of an applicant or a member of their household. - 4.6.3 When deciding, the local authority's Senior Officer will have regard to: - 1.
 The fact that decisions to exercise discretion will be kept to minimum. - 2.
 The need for consistency with previous decisions whether or not to exercise discretion. - 3.
 What would be a fair outcome to ensure that there is no discrimination and - 4.
 The likelihood and severity of the potential consequences of discretion is not exercised.